How Long Does the VA Disability Claims Process Take?

 What Is the Average VA Disability Claims Processing Time?

-According to the VA's own data, the average processing time for initial VA disability claims is approximately 130-150 days.
-However, this is just an average — many claims take longer, especially if they're complex or require additional medical evidence.
+According to the VA's own data, average processing times have improved significantly in recent years.
+That said, averages mask a wide spread — many claims take longer, especially if they're complex or require additional medical evidence.

 Here's what the current data shows: